persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 - Probabilistic study
 - Designs of experiment

-1- "Analytical physical model": define a physical model with analytical formulas
+1- "Symbolic physical model": define a physical model with analytical formulas
 ================================================================================

 It consists in listing manually all the input and output variables by adding